angelrps/MasterDataScience_FinalProject/README.md

 - Google Chrome.

 ## 4_2_Steps
 **Note**:  There are multiple environments on which you can execute the app and I am not capable to cover them all.
-So I will explain my personal one: Ubuntu running on WSL (Windows Subsystem for Linux).
+So I will explain my personal one: Ubuntu running on WSL (Windows Subsystem for Linux).<br>
+Follow these steps to run the app:
 1. Clone or download the repository.
 2. Launch Ubuntu and navigate to ``\MasterDataScience_FinalProject\notebooks``.
 3. Type ``streamlit run streamlit_app.py``.